What happened to Palm Pilots?

 The dean came back and decreed we would use Outlook for e-mail, and whatever backend we had to use to support Outlook, because he liked how it worked with his Palm Pilot.
 And that was the beginning of the end for Lotus Domino and Lotus Notes in my department, because at the time, Domino and Outlook didn’t work together.

-Eventually IBM got Outlook to work with Domino.
+Eventually IBM got Domino to work well with Outlook.
 But not soon enough for our dean.
 I suspect a number of executives who got Palm Pilots early on had similar experiences and made similar decrees, and that hurt Domino almost as much as anything.
 Domino was faster and more stable than Exchange ever was, but end users want their fancy gadgets, and Microsoft always did a better job of delivering that.

 What happened to Palm Pilots?
 I’m not saying they single-handedly killed Lotus Notes.
 But they helped.